 - Improving outcomes through care coordination, patient engagement in their own health care, and maintaining fiscal responsibility.
 The demonstration seeks to improve care for Medicaid beneficiaries by providing care through nationally accredited managed care plans with broad networks, expansive benefits packages, top quality scores, and high rate of customer satisfaction.
 The state will provide oversight focused on improving access and increasing quality of care. - Improving program performance, particularly improved scores on nationally recognized quality measures (such as Healthcare Effectiveness Data and Information Set [HEDIS] scores), through expanding key components of the Medicaid managed care program statewide and competitively procuring plans on a regional basis to stabilize plan participation and enhance continuity of care.
-A key objective of improved program performance is to increase patient satisfaction. - Improving access to coordinated care, continuity of care, and continuity of coverage by enrolling all Medicaid enrollees in managed care in a timely manner, except those specifically exempted. - Increasing access to, stabilizing, and strengthening providers that serve uninsured, low-income populations in the state by targeting LIP funding to reimburse UC costs for services provided to low-income uninsured patients at hospitals, FQHCs and RHC that are furnished through charity care programs that adhere to the Healthcare Financial Management Association (HFMA) principles.2 - Improving continuity of coverage and care and encouraging uptake of preventive services, or encouraging individuals to obtain health coverage as soon as possible after becoming eligible, as applicable, as well as promoting the fiscal sustainability of the Medicaid program, through the waiver of retroactive eligibility.
+A key objective of improved program performance is to increase patient satisfaction. - Improving access to coordinated care, continuity of care, and continuity of coverage by enrolling all Medicaid enrollees in managed care in a timely manner, except those specifically exempted. - Increasing access to, stabilizing, and strengthening providers that serve uninsured, low- income populations in the state by targeting LIP funding to reimburse UC costs for services provided to low-income uninsured patients at hospitals, federally qualified health care centers (FQHC) and rural health clinics (RHC) that are furnished through charity care programs that adhere to the Healthcare Financial Management Association (HFMA) principles.2